-As more specifically provided in our Amended and Restated By-Laws, no business may be brought before an annual meeting by a shareholder unless the shareholder has provided proper notice to us not less than 60 days nor more than 90 days prior to the first anniversary of the preceding year's annual meeting.
-Accordingly, since our annual meeting for 2013 occurred on May 7, 2013, any shareholder proposal to be considered at the 2014 annual meeting must be properly submitted to us not earlier than February 6, 2014 nor later than March 8, 2014.
+As more specifically provided in our Amended and Restated Bylaws, no business may be brought before an annual meeting by a shareholder unless the shareholder has provided proper notice to us not less than 60 days nor more than 90 days prior to the first anniversary of the preceding year's annual meeting.
+Accordingly, since our annual meeting for 2014 is scheduled for May 2, 2014, any shareholder proposal to be considered at the 2015 annual meeting must be properly submitted to us not earlier than February 1, 2015 nor later than March 3, 2015.
 These requirements are separate from the Securities and Exchange Commission's requirements that a shareholder must meet in order to have a proposal included in our proxy statement.
-For the 2014 annual meeting, under the Securities and Exchange Commission's requirements, any shareholder proposals and recommendations for director nominees must be received by GEO no later than November 28, 2013, in order to be included in our 2014 proxy statement.
+For the 2015 annual meeting, under the Securities and Exchange Commission's requirements, any shareholder proposals must have been received by GEO no later than November 21, 2014, in order to be included in our 2015 proxy statement.